JAWorsfold/char-level-cnn-hate-speech-detection/data/public/readme.md

 }
 ~~~

-and cite both of the papers by Waseem, Z et al.:
+and cite both of the papers by Waseem, Z. et al.:

 ~~~
 @InProceedings{waseem-hovy:2016:N16-2,